Mostafa-Abbasi/KeyboardTester/readme.md

 <br/><br/>

 **Q: Will this tool handle touchpad keys, macros, media keys and etc.?**
    - A: Nope, this tool is more into the basic keyboard stuff.
-It won't recognize touchpad, macro, media, or other fancy special keys.
+It won't recognize touchpad, macro, media, etc.

 **Q: Can I use this tool on mobile or tablet devices perfectly fine?**
-  - A: Designed for desktop use, but can work on mobile/tablet with an external keyboard.
-Visual experience may be suboptimal.
+  - A: Designed for desktop use, but can work on mobile/tablet with an external keyboard and inferior visuals.

 **Q: No visual feedback after 'fn' key press.
 What to do now?**
-   - A: Unfortunately, the 'fn' key is a hardware key and is not registered by browser events.
+   - A: 'fn' key is a hardware key and is not registered by browser events.
 It can't be tested using this tool.

 **Q: Certain keys doesn't register.
 Any recommendations?**
    - A: It might be a hardware issue.
 Clean affected keys or refer to your keyboard's manual for troubleshooting.